mahimna2331798/AlgoPracticals/Readme.md

 - In Order to contribute to the repo you must get your permission from the professor in order to keep the repo in a perfect shape or in technical terms - To maintain code quality.

+## Contribution Rules
+- Create a branch on your name and push the code there then generate a pull request to the main branch after that I will merge it.
+Thank you for your contribution.